vivekkodu/sphinxcontrib_robotframework/docs/third_example.rst

 Annotated screenshots
 =====================

-``sphinxcontrib_robotframework`` comes with a useful webpage annotation library (originally developed for ``plone.app.robotframework``), which allows to annotate any webpage with jQuery-library and capture cropped screenshot of the results.
+``sphinxcontrib_robotframework`` can be combined with a useful webpage annotation library (originally developed for ``plone.app.robotframework``), which allows to annotate any webpage with jQuery-library and capture cropped screenshot of the results.

 .. code:: robotframework
    :class: hidden